LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       to improve code clarity by using alternative names that are more meaningful in the calling context.

+   predicate shorthand
+      A predicate alias that defines a call template, possibly using a different name, with a reduced number of arguments by hard-coding the value of the omitted arguments in the original call template.
+      Predicate shorthands can be defined using :ref:`directives_uses_2` and :ref:`directives_use_module_2` directives.
+They can be used to simplify predicate calls and to ensure consistent call patterns when some of the arguments always use the same fixed values in the calling context.

    built-in predicate
       A predefined predicate that can be called from anywhere.
 Built-in predicates can be redefined within objects and